-How To Smoke a Tender Steak
+How to Smoke a Tender Steak

 Sitting down to eat a juicy and flavorful steak is a pleasure that’s hard to beat.
 When cooking steaks, you have tons of options, and they all give you different results.

 When you smoke meat, it gives it a unique flavor that most people find irresistible.
 It’s a little more time-consuming than grilling, but the process is quite easy.

-What Supplies Do You Need To Smoke Steak?
+What Supplies Do You Need to Smoke Steak?

 - Boneless steak

 - Grill or smoker

 - Metal tray filled with water

 - Flavored wood chips

 Step One: Choose a Good Cut of Meat